macformula/racecar/docs/docs/firmware/flashing/index.md

 # :material-download: Flashing Firmware

 After [compiling a project](../compile-project.md) for the `stm32f767` platform, you need to flash the firmware to the board.
-This article describes how to connect to a board and flash using [STM32CubeProgrammer](../dev-setup.md/#stm32cubeprogrammer).
+This article describes how to connect to a board and flash using STM32CubeProgrammer.

+## Install STM32CubeProgrammer

+Go to <https://www.st.com/en/development-tools/stm32cubeprog.html> and install v2.16 or newer.

 ## Connect to the Board